kuzzleio/kourou/README.md

 ## `kourou api-key:create USER`

-Creates a new API Key for an user
+Creates a new API Key for a user.

 ```
 USAGE